matrixguide/matrixguide.github.io/mobile.md

 ![alt text](https://i.imgur.com/kwKo8Gq.png "Confirm ID")

-5. Now their key is verified. **You should see the lock** instead of the warning sigh.
+5. Now their key is verified. **You should see the lock** instead of the warning sign.
 To *Unverify* click it again.

 ![alt text](https://i.imgur.com/U4jR2yE.png "Verified")